Tuscan Marinated Ribs Griglia

 3) Roast the ribs low and slow with indirect heat at about 225°F. No smoke.
 That's right, leave out the wood.
 We're going smokeless here.
 We want the pork and herb flavors to dominate.

 4) Every 30 minutes or so mop the meaty side of ribs with the marinade until it runs out.
-Do not mop during the last 30 minutes to prevent contamination with microbes transfered from the meat to the marinade.
+Do not mop during the last 30 minutes to prevent contamination with microbes transferred from the meat to the marinade.
 Click here to learn how to tell when the ribs are ready.